dwinston/osmthedistance/README.md

 > "Go the distance..."
 > <br>--The Voice, <i>Field of Dreams (1989) </i>

-Distance-goal routing using OpenStreetMap data
+Distance-goal routing using OpenStreetMap (OSM) data

 *More info coming...*